Arslan49sp/notes/React_18/ReactQuery.md

 ## **Auto Refresh**

+If the data is staled, React Query will try to fetch the new data from the backend while at the same time returning the stale data from the cache to application.
+When the new data is fetched, react query provide the fresh data to the component and the component is rerendered if required.
 React Query refetches data in the following scenarios:

 1. **On Window Focus** – Automatically refetches when the window is refocused.